 The Company received no shareholder proposal for inclusion in this Circular.
-The Company will include proposals from shareholders that comply with applicable laws in next year's management proxy circular for its next annual shareholder meeting to be held in respect of the fiscal year ending on January 31, 2022.
-Shareholder proposals must be received prior to the close of business on January 27, 2022 and be sent to the Senior Vice-President, General Counsel and Public Affairs of the Company, Mr. Martin Langelier, at the head office: 726 rue Saint-Joseph, Valcourt, Québec, J0E 2L0.
+The Company will include proposals from shareholders that comply with applicable laws in next year's management proxy circular for its next annual shareholder meeting to be held in respect of the fiscal year ending on January 31, 2023.
+Shareholder proposals must be received between January 4, 2023 and March 5, 2023 prior to the close of business and be sent to the Senior Vice-President, General Counsel and Public Affairs of the Company, Mr. Martin Langelier, at the head office: 726 rue Saint-Joseph, Valcourt, Québec, JOE 2L0.